What is Spinal Fusion Surgery?

 How does spinal fusion help?

 When two vertebrae are fused together, this creates one solid bone instead of two.
 Since the two vertebrae can no longer move independently, the pain associated with their movement or instability is alleviated.
 This procedure also prevents the stretching of the nerves surrounding the vertebrae which can reduce your pain.
-Since only a small portion of the spine is fused, spinal fusion surgery does not usually limit range of motion once you have healed completely.
+Since only a small portion of the spine is fused, spinal fusion surgery does not usually limit your range of motion once you have healed completely.

 What are the risks of spinal fusion surgery?